BrianZeller/Data-Transfer/README.md

 This dictionary works in the same manner that the typical Industry dictionary does as seen with indAgriculture.

 #### How to modify Industry EiR decoder
-In order to update the decoder, if the order of questions in the survey have been changed, first determine the indexes that comprise the survey responses pertaining to the Industry EiR questions and change it the decodeIndustry argument to the slice of indexes.
+In order to update the decoder, if the order of questions in the survey have been changed, first determine the indexes that comprise the survey responses pertaining to the Industry EiR questions and change it the getIndustryEiR argument to the slice of indexes.

 #### To update the industry dictionary
 The key values are the response number in the survey.
 Change the value for the given key to that industry's corresponding EiR code.